etrusci-org/quotes/markdown/quotes.md

 ## Shinichi Suzuki

 - If a musician wants to become a fine artist, he must first become a finer person.

+## Simon Van Booy

+- Music helps us understand where we have come from but, more importantly, what has happened to us.

 ## Sir James Barrie